PlugFox/mic-volume-control/README.md

 1. **Install**: When you run `install`, the app:
    - Saves your configuration to `%APPDATA%\mic-volume-control\config.toml`
+   - Creates a VBScript wrapper at `%APPDATA%\mic-volume-control\run-silent.vbs`
-   - Creates a Windows Task Scheduler task that runs `mic-volume-control.exe --quiet volume <target>`
+   - Registers a Windows Task Scheduler task that runs the VBScript

 2. **Automatic Execution**: Windows Task Scheduler runs the app:
    - At login (after 1 minute delay)
    - Every N minutes (configurable)
+   - Executes via VBScript (`wscript.exe`) which prevents any console window from appearing
    - The app sets the microphone volume and exits immediately
-   - Runs completely hidden (no console window, no notifications)
+   - Completely invisible - no window flash, no console, no notifications

 3. **No Background Process**: Unlike traditional background apps, this utility doesn't run continuously.
 It only executes when scheduled, making it extremely lightweight.